peterjc/thapbi-pict/docs/custom_database/primers.rst

 is more common than six, and a ``C/T`` SNP towards the end), all matched to *Phytophthora chlamydospora* with THAPBI PICT's default settings.

-With the actual primers, we again get four sequences passing the abundance threshold:
+With the new primer setting, we again get four sequences passing the abundance threshold:

 .. code:: console